Achievable logoAchievable logo

 Umbilical vein Ligamentum teres hepatis

-Mesonephric or Wolffian ducts In males it becomes efferent duct including the epididymis, vas deferens and seminal vesicles.
-In females, it remains as epoophoron and paroophoron, Gartner’s ducts.
+Mesonephric or Wolffian ducts In males, it becomes the efferent duct system, including the epididymis, vas deferens, and seminal vesicles.
+In females, it persists as the epoophoron and paroophoron, and as Gartner’s ducts.

-Paramesonephric or Mullerian ducts In females, it becomes the fallopian tubes, uterus, cervix, upper part of vagina.
-In males remnants seen in the prostatic utricle.
+Paramesonephric or Mullerian ducts In females, it becomes the fallopian tubes, uterus, cervix, and upper part of the vagina.
+In males, remnants are seen in the prostatic utricle.

 Notochord Nucleus pulposus